Baby sling: The podaegi and other Asian-style baby carriers

 Traditional babywearing in Japan was done with a wrap carry, using an obi.
 In the 1940s, a carrier known as the onbuhimo became popular.
 Similar to the Hmong and Mei tai carriers, the onbuhimo has long top straps and a rectangular body.
 But at the bottom of the rectangle, loops or rings allow the top straps to be threaded through and tightened, while the straps are tied at the waist.
 The body is much smaller than the bodies of most mei tais and other Asian-style carriers, and the onbuhimo is traditionally used on the back.
 Variations may have stiff headrests or padding in the body.

 Variations of these basic shapes can be found elsewhere in the world.
 Mei-tai-like carriers were used in places as diverse as Sweden and Africa.

 Other types of slings and baby carriers

 Modern structured hip carriers, soft structured carriers (known as SSC) which can be used on front or back, structured front packs and hard-framed backpacks are also used.
 Hip carriers may be closely related to ring slings or they may be more closely related to a mei tai, and several different types of fasteners are used in different models.
 Most soft structured carriers are loosely based on the traditional mei tai with a main flat panels and four straps which are shortened and fitted with buckles for added convenience.

+A father wearing an infant in a front-carry position using a soft structured baby carrier.

 Woman wears an ERGO baby carrier on her back, a popular brand of soft structured carrier.